mathaou/showcase/public/files/post1.md

     };
 ```

 This is the final piece.
 This creates the webpage and does some regex craziness to fix some of the grey areas that the markdown-to-pug package can't handle very well.
-I added the functionality with just-about-boilerplate code, but after about a days worth of work I think my whole system is at a point where I'm pretty proud of it.
+I added the functionality with just-about-boilerplate code, but after about a day's worth of work, I think my whole system is at a point where I'm pretty proud of it.
 At least proud enough to just use it for a while and not have to poke at the innards.

 Source code is on my [github](https://github.com/mathaou/showcase)#!